 A foreign currency exposure arises from a net investment in subsidiaries that have a different functional currency from that of the consolidated entity.
 The risk arises from the fluctuation in spot exchange rates between the functional currency of the subsidiaries and the consolidated entity's functional currency, which causes the amount of the net investment to vary in the consolidated financial statements.
-This risk may have a significant impact on the consolidated entity's financial statements.
-The consolidated entity's policy is to hedge these exposures only when not doing so would be expected to have a significant impact on the regulatory capital ratios of the Company and its subsidiaries.
+This risk may have a significant impact on the consolidated entity's follow is to hedge these exposures only when not doing so would be expected to have a significant impact on the regulatory capital ratios of the Company and its subsidiaries.